-Kamatera hosting solution provides an option to host LEMP stack.
+Kamatera hosting solution provides an option to host a LEMP stack.
 It gives you options to choose from the different versions of the tools available on the Kamatera platform.
 And you need to select the zone where you want to install the LEMP stack.

 Kamatera provides plenty of options on costing also.
-Depending on the CPU, RAM, SSD storage, traffic usage, you will be charged monthly/hourly.
+Depending on the CPU, RAM, SSD storage, and traffic usage, you will be charged monthly/hourly.

 You can start with 30 Days free trial of Kamatera.

 Alternatively, you can try RoseHosting, which offers managed LEMP hosting solutions.
 It guarantees 99.99% of uptime with 24×7 support and provides enterprise SSD drives with Ultra-fast Linux VPS.
 It also offers free weekly backup and free website migration options.